Deduplicate Across Salesforce Leads and Contacts

 Not all identified duplicates are merging into the master

-You have duplicate records that Insycle has identified, but not all of them are merging into the master.
-Check to see how many duplicates are in the affected duplicate groups.
-If you have duplicate groups that contain more than five records, you may want to change the value in Skip duplicate groups with more than 5 records per group to make sure you can get them all.
+Look at the Exclusions at the bottom of Step 3 to see how many duplicates are in the affected duplicate groups.
+If you have duplicate groups with more than 5 records, you may want to change the Skip duplicate groups with more than [5] records per group setting to ensure you get all of them.

-This setting is intended to protect against the accidental merging of non-duplicate records if the filter in Step 1 is too broad.
+This 5-record default is intended to prevent accidental merging of non-duplicate records when the filter in Step 1 is too broad.

-"Failed" Result in CSV with "Change rules in Step 4 'Master Selection'" Message
+"Failed" Result in CSV with "Change rules in Step 3 'Master Selection'" Message

-If the Message column of the CSV report displays this text:
+If the Result is "Failed" and the Message column of the CSV report displays this text:

-Change rules in Step 4 'Master Selection'.
+Change rules in Step 3 'Master Selection'.
 Failed to pick master record because multiple records (X) meet the selection criteria.
 In 'Master Selection', change, add, or reorder the rules such that only one record matches (if cannot determine master based on field values, use 'Record ID is lowest' as the last rule).

 merge-duplicates-salesforce-accounts-csv-w-error.png

-This means that based on all the rules, Insycle could not figure out which record in the duplicate group would be the master.
-None of the records meet more of the rules than others.
+This means Insycle could not determine which record in the duplicate group should become the master — none of the records meet more of the rules than the others.

 There are a few things you can try to resolve this: